GraphLinq/GraphLinq.Documentation/content/blockTypes/39-discord/7-onReactionAddedMessage.md

 `On Reaction Added Message` blocks also output a piece of data called "UserId", which is an identifier for the user who made the emoji reaction.
 This can be used for other blocks that require a Discord user ID as input, like the <a href="/blockTypes/39-discord/2-addRoleUser"> `Add Role User`</a> block in the example below.

 In the following example, we use an `On Reaction Added Message` block to help us build a simple captcha tool.
-The Discord channel in this example would be a sort of captcha waiting room which new server members would need to get past in order to acces the rest of the server.
+The Discord channel in this example would be a sort of captcha waiting room which new server members would need to get past in order to access the rest of the server.

 <center>
 <img src="https://i.imgur.com/RjgkEaZ.png"